dmachard/go-dnscollector/doc/configuration.md

 ```
 ## Transformers

-Some transformations can be done after the collect.
+Some transformations can be done on collectors or loggers.

 ### Normalize